l402-protocol/l402/README.md

 ## Contributing

 We welcome contributions to L402!
-Here’s how you can get involved:
+Here's how you can get involved:
-1. Join our community: Connect with other contributors and stay updated on L402’s development by joining our [Discord community](https://discord.gg/2tPYBgWzQm).
+1. Join our community: Connect with other contributors and stay updated on L402's development by joining our [Discord community](https://discord.gg/2tPYBgWzQm).
 2. Report issues: If you encounter a bug or have a feature request, please open an issue on GitHub.
-3. Submit Pull Requests: If you’re ready to contribute code, fork the repository and submit a pull request.
+3. Submit Pull Requests: If you're ready to contribute code, fork the repository and submit a pull request.
 Be sure to follow our coding guidelines and include relevant tests.
 4. Documentation: Improving documentation is always appreciated.
 You can help by expanding explanations, adding examples, or updating outdated content.

+## Implementation Resources

+To help you get started with L402, we provide several resources:

+### Example Implementations

+- [L402 Server Example](https://github.com/l402-protocol/l402-server-example): A working implementation of a server that uses L402 for a Stock Data API, demonstrating how to integrate payment processing using Lightning Network, Stripe, and Coinbase Commerce.

+- [L402 Client Example](https://github.com/l402-protocol/l402-client-example): Example implementations of L402 protocol clients using various frameworks (OpenAI, LangChain, CrewAI) and payment methods like Lightspark, with more coming soon.

+### LLM Integration

+We provide a [`llms.txt`](https://github.com/l402-protocol/llms.txt) file that follows the [llms.txt specification](https://llmstxt.org/).
+This standardized file helps AI assistants and IDE integrations better understand the L402 protocol.
+When using AI tools like Cursor or other LLM-powered development environments, this file provides structured, concise information about the protocol, its implementation, and important resources.

+These resources provide practical examples that you can adapt for your own services, making it easier to implement machine-friendly payment flows.